UMR CNRS 7253

 • Knowledge Engineering (B. Charnomordic, R. Thomopoulos)

-• Process modelling (C. Baudrit)
+• Process modelling and monitoring (C. Baudrit, Z. Aboura, K. Khellil)

 • Virtual training (I. Thouvenin)